The Latest Updates, Perspectives and Stories From MatrixSpace

 The future of DFR seeks to eliminate the need for rooftop personnel, or VOs, entirely, simplifying the process into a single-person teleoperation and enabling true BVLOS operations.

-For an easy way to remember MatrixSpace, we created a mascot based on a MatrixSpacer’s beloved family dog – who loves to be part of everything we do and talk about around the MatrixSpace office.
+We created a mascot based on a MatrixSpacer’s beloved family dog – who loves to be part of everything we do and talk about around the MatrixSpace office.

 Classifying MatrixSpace Radar system as solely part of the IoT would be a limiting perspective.